Exercise Calories Burned Calculator

 Finding Metabolic Equivalent (MET):

-Calorie Burn Effect of Exercise
+Calorie Burn Effect of Exercise: Using a Calorie Calculator

-Calorie Burn Rates by Exercise Types
+Calorie Burn Rates by Exercise Types (General Estimates)

 Running: